deadlyvipers/dojo_rules/introduction.md

-Hello My name is Shameel: Killing history using git rebase
+Hello My name is Shameel

-* Java
-* Javascript
-* GIT